Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 `ownLookup` is a multitable that maps (remoteResourceName, tokenID) to TRUE or NIL.
 TRUE meaning that remoteResource has access to original object represented by tokenID, and NIL meaning otherwise.
 The subscription call is fired by the remote resource whenever getElemFromPT gets a valid PT it didn't already have an AT for.
-Similarly, there is an "unsub" opcode that unsubsribes a resource to an original object.
+Similarly, there is an "unsub" opcode that unsubscribes a resource to an original object.
 This is called whenever the remote resource cannot access an AT anymore.

 Whenever the host resource gets an unsub for an original object, it checks if there are still any subscribers left.